evitanegara/Supply-Chain-Analysis-in-Beauty-Retail-using-SQL/README.md

 ### Revenue by Supplier
 - Supplier 1 generates the highest revenue at 157,529, followed by Supplier 2 (125,467) and Supplier 5 (110,343).
-- Supplier 4 underperforms at 86,468, despite a wide product range—potentially due to pricing strategy, turnover rates, or sales reach.
+- Supplier 4 underperforms at 86,468, despite a wide product range, potentially due to pricing strategy, turnover rates, or sales reach.
 - These figures highlight the varying effectiveness of supplier performance and may support renegotiation or reallocation of supply partnerships.

  ```sql